LLM Actions

 Overview

-LLM Actions in Agent Studio provide powerful built-in capabilities to leverage large language model (LLM) functionalities directly within your Compound Actions and Conversational Processes.
-These actions enable tasks such as summarization, reasoning, classification, data extraction, and content generation, allowing you to build sophisticated workflows without custom integrations.
+LLM Actions in Agent Studio provide built-in capabilities to leverage large language model (LLM) functionalities directly within your Compound Actions and Conversational Processes.
+These actions enable tasks such as summarization, reasoning, classification, data extraction, and content generation, allowing you to build workflows without custom integrations.

-.
+This documentation focuses on two key LLM Actions: generate_text_action and generate_structured_value_action.
 These actions are designed to help you process unstructured data, generate insights, and structure outputs efficiently.

 generate_text_action